panoskoutris/dc-motor-control/README.md

 # ⚙️ DC Motor Control

 This repository contains a series of control system experiments focused on the modeling and control of a DC motor.
-Developed as part of the *Automated Control Systems* course, the labs explore key techniques in classical and modern control theory, including:
+Developed as part of the **Automated Control Systems II** course, the labs explore key techniques in classical and modern control theory, including:

 - ⚙️ System identification from experimental step response
 - 📉 State feedback control for position regulation